RichardLitt/low-resource-languages/README.md

 * [koreksyon ![GitHub stars](https://img.shields.io/github/stars/reokatoa/koreksyon.svg)](https://github.com/reokatoa/koreksyon)  Tools for developing and implementing spell-checking and grammar-checking capabilities in low-resource languages
 * [l20n.js ![GitHub stars](https://img.shields.io/github/stars/l20n/l20n.js.svg)](https://github.com/l20n/l20n.js)  L20n reinvents software localization.
 Users should be able to benefit from the entire expressive power of natural languages.
 L20n keeps simple things simple, and at the same time makes complex things possible.
 This is the JavaScript implementation of L20n. http://l20n.org
 * [langtech](https://victorio.uit.no/langtech/trunk/) A host of resources provided in SVN by the University of Tromsø.
 Details are [here](http://giellatekno.uit.no) and in English [here](http://giellatekno.uit.no/index.eng.html).
-* [LDC Word Aligner](https://www.ldc.upenn.edu/language-resources/tools/ldc-word-aligner) LDC Word Aligner is a software tool used for manual annotation of word alignment developed to support Arabic-English and Chinese-English word alignment tasks.
-It has a clean, easy-to-use interface.
-Since its development in 2009, LDC has used LDC Word Aligner to generate over 1,000,000 tokens of annotated word alignment data from a variety of genres including broadcast, newswire and web-based sources.
 * [leebock/languages ![GitHub stars](https://img.shields.io/github/stars/leebock/languages.svg)](https://github.com/leebock/languages)  Application files for the Smithsonian endangered languages story map.
 * [LEGO Unified Concepticon ![GitHub stars](https://img.shields.io/github/stars/jcgood/concepticon.svg)](https://github.com/jcgood/concepticon)  Material relating to the LEGO Unified Concepticon
 * [Lex4All ![GitHub stars](https://img.shields.io/github/stars/lex4all/lex4all.svg)](https://github.com/lex4all/lex4all)  pronunciation LEXicons for Any Low-resource Language http://lex4all.github.io/lex4all/